Trails of Japan | 13 days | Go Beyond Group Tour | from £5,090pp

-This morning take a half day tour of Kyoto by bicycle, starting at Kinkaku-ji, the ‘Golden Pavilion’ before contemplating Zen at Ryoan-ji, Japan’s most famous classical garden.
-Continue to the Arashiyama district where you will have some free time to explore the Bamboo Forest.
+This morning take a half day tour of Kyoto by bicycle, starting at Kinkakuji, the 'Golden Pavilion', before contemplating Zen at Ryoanji, home to Japan's most famous classical garden.
+Continue to Arashiyama district where you will have some free time to explore the Bamboo Forest.
 Later in the afternoon, witness the rituals involved in the preparation and pouring of matcha tea in a traditional tea ceremony.
 (B)

-Spend the morning discovering the craft of kimono creation and the complicated process of dressing in a traditional kimono at Nishijin Textile Centre, before a cultural experience that will see you learning the paperfolding art of origami.
-This afternoon, travel by road to Koyasan, where you will spend the night in a 13th-century temple sleeping on a traditional futon on a tatami mat floor.
+Spend the morning discovering the craft of kimono creation and the complicated process of dressing in a traditional kimono at Nishijin Textile Centre, before a cultural experience that will see you learning the art of origami.
+This afternoon, travel by road to Koya-san, where you will spend the night in a 13th-century temple sleeping on a traditional futon on a tatami mat floor.
 (B,D)

-Rise early to join the monks for their daily morning service – hearing the recitation and chanting is a magical experience.
-After breakfast, take a walking tour of Koyasan.
-One of Japan’s holiest sights, this mountain top sanctuary is full of temples and pagodas to explore.
-Pay a visit to Kongobu-ji and Okunoin before travelling to Osaka.
+Rise early to join the monks for their daily morning service - hearing the recitation and chanting is a magical experience.
+After breakfast, take a walking tour of Koya-san.
+One of Japan's holiest sites, this mountain top sanctuary is full of temples and pagodas to explore.
+Pay a visit to Kongobuji Temple and Okunoin cemetery before travelling to Osaka.
 (B)

-Take a day tour to Himeji, visiting the 17th-century Himeji Castle which is considered a prime example of Japanese feudal period architecture.
+Take a day tour to Himeji to visit the 17th-century Himeji Castle which is considered a prime example of Japanese feudal period architecture.
 Continue on to a sake brewery, where you can learn about the brewing process of this potent rice wine and enjoy some tasters.
 Return to Osaka and experience the bright and brash Dotonbori district.
 In the evening, enjoy a farewell dinner.
 (B,D)

 Transfer to the airport and fly to the UK, arriving home the same or following day.
 (B)